Sailors do say an aft chase is long,

 Light after darkness, dark after dawn.

-Progress is ventured by scarcely a sign:
+Progress is ventured by scarcely a sign,

-Vigils are kept in aft chases, ‘though,
+Close vigils are kept in aft chases, 'though,

-Watch after watch and, slow ever slow.
+Watch after watch and slow ever slow.

 The battle may come at a time never sought,

-Down the wind quarter, and out of the fog.
+Down the wind quarter and out of the fog.

-Then there is volley and steel and the smoke,
+Soon there is volley and steel and the smoke,

 Pike against borders, stroke against stroke.

-After all’s quiet, except for the cries
+Then all is quiet except for the cries

-Of weary survivors, the spars groan as alive.
+Of weary survivors, spars groan as alive.